ZR3D/soundnode/README.md

 Try it here: https://zr3d.github.io/soundnode/

+To install download the index.html file and open in your browser, alternatively download the project via the "<> Code" Button, unzip the project folder and then open the index.html file in your default browser.

 Report bugs here: https://github.com/ZR3D/soundnode/issues

 You can create individual or instrument sounds in the node editor and incorporate them into playable multi-track songs.